LukeZGD/Legacy-iOS-Kit/README.md

 - **For DFU advanced menu:**
   - To enter DFU advanced menu, put your iOS device in recovery (A6 only), normal DFU (also A6 only), kDFU, or pwnDFU mode before running the script
   - There are three options that can be used for the DFU advanced menu
-  - Only select the "kDFU mode" option if your device is already in kDFU mode beforehand (example is using kDFUApp from tihmstar)
+  - Select the "kDFU mode" option if your device is already in kDFU mode beforehand.
+Example of this is using kDFUApp by tihmstar; kDFUApp can also be installed from my repo
-  - For A6/A6X devices, "DFU mode (A6)" option should be used.
+  - For A6/A6X devices, "DFU mode (A6)" option can be used.
 This will use ipwndfu (or iPwnder32 for Mac) to put your device in pwnDFU mode, send pwned iBSS, and proceed with the downgrade/restore
   - For A5/A5X devices, "pwnDFU mode (A5)" option can be used, BUT ONLY IF the device is put in pwnDFU mode beforehand, with an Arduino and USB Host Shield (checkm8-a5)
 - **For the jailbreak option (iOS 6.1.3 and 8.4.1):**
   - If you have problems with Cydia, remove the ultrasn0w repo and close Cydia using the app switcher, then try opening Cydia again